lonycell/grafana.v7/docs/sources/panels/queries.md

 ### Data source selector

 The data source selector is a drop-down list.
 Click it to select a data source you have added.
-When you create a panel, Grafana automatically selects your default data source.
+When you create a panel, ThingSPIN automatically selects your default data source.
 For more information about adding data sources, refer to [Add a data source]({{< relref "../features/datasources/add-a-data-source.md" >}}).

 {{< docs-imagebox img="/img/docs/queries/data-source-selector-7-0.png" class="docs-image--no-shadow" max-width="250px" >}}

-In addition to the data sources that you have configured in your Grafana, there are three special data sources available:
+In addition to the data sources that you have configured in your ThingSPIN, there are three special data sources available:

-- **Grafana -** A built-in data source that generates random walk data.
+- **ThingSPIN -** A built-in data source that generates random walk data.
 Useful for testing visualizations and running experiments.
 - **Mixed -** Select this to query multiple data sources in the same panel.
-When this data source is selected, Grafana allows you to select a data source for every new query that you add.
+When this data source is selected, ThingSPIN allows you to select a data source for every new query that you add.
   * The first query will use the data source that was selected before you selected **Mixed**.
   * You cannot change an existing query to use the Mixed Data Source.
 - **Dashboard -** Select this to use a result set from another panel in the same dashboard.